 Why it is worth using keywords when creating content

 SEO would not be possible without keywords because they are what people search for most often when looking for something online.
-If you use the phrases your audience search you are increasing your likelihood of being found by your audience.
+If you use the phrases your audience searches you are increasing your likelihood of being found by your audience.
 That’s why it is essential to do proper keyword research.

 In a nutshell, use the primary keyword that has search volume and is relevant to your audience.